To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Inverness is about a three-hour train ride from Edinburgh.
 No Scotland Itinerary would be complete without a visit to the Scottish Highlands, a place that is imbued with so much history and is the true heart and soul of Scotland.
 The highlands are what make you fall in love with Scotland.
 Sure, Edinburgh is vibrant, bustling, and full of life, but the highlands are where you can feel the Scot Spirit.

 Near Inverness, you will find locations of the great Jacobite uprisings, as well as the fabled Loch Ness monster.
-Not only that, but when you travel this way north you’ll also find famous filming locations from popular TV shows Outlander and Reign.
+Not only that but when you travel this way north, you’ll also find famous filming locations from popular TV shows Outlander and Reign.

-Inverness has a bustling pub life and is full of cute shops, and interesting activities.
+Inverness has a bustling pub life and is full of cute shops and interesting activities.
 It is nestled at the northern end of Loch Ness and the River Ness flows through the city center.

 For this leg of your journey, you will want to take the early train to Inverness.
 If you have rented a car you will still want to get up early and get to driving.
 This will give you more time to explore Inverness and the surrounding areas!
-Once you get into Inverness drop off the luggage at your accommodation and then head to the Bus Station.
+Once you get into Inverness, drop off the luggage at your accommodation and then head to the Bus Station.
 If you drove, go ahead and map straight for Culloden Battlefield.

 After your adventure into history, head back to Inverness for dinner and wander around this cute little down.
 Nestled away in the highlands, Inverness has an amazing charm about it.
 Stroll along down the river ness and find yourself chatting with some locals.

 This little day was one of my favorite parts of my entire trip to Scotland!
-I walked SO MUCH and spent the entire day just wandering and exploring and it was utter class.
+I walked SO MUCH and spent the entire day just wandering and exploring, and it was utter class.

-You can walk in between the two towns of Rosemarkie and Fortrose.
+You can walk between the two towns of Rosemarkie and Fortrose.
 I got dropped off by the bus driver in the middle of the town of Fortrose.
 Make sure to take a moment to see the ruined Fortrose Cathedral.
-From there I walked along the edge of a golf course to Chanonry Point.
+From there, I walked along the edge of a golf course to Chanonry Point.
 Here is a great spot for dolphin watching, and there is a cute little lighthouse.
-In the summer a woman sells ice cream from a truck.
+In the summer, a woman sells ice cream from a truck.
 Right behind the building, there is a path that leads to Rosemarkie in between the beach shore and the golf course.
 It’s a stunning little walk – maybe 20/30 minutes just to get to the next tiny little town.

 After that fun little morning adventure, I hopped on the bus and went to Urquhart Castle.
 This castle is located right on Loch Ness and something you DEFINITELY need to do while you are visiting Inverness.
 You can almost feel the Scottish Jacobite Rebellion tensions floating in the air around you.
 You can also visit Nessieland here and take Loch Ness boat tours in search of the famous monster.

-After Urquhart, I continued to Fort Augustus which had the most spectacular views of Loch Ness.
+After Urquhart, I continued to Fort Augustus, which had the most spectacular views of Loch Ness.
 There also was a great little bothie there where I was able to eat some homemade haggis on toast (my first time!)
 I also visited an infamous bridge that is collapsing which the government has not helped the residents upkeep in funds or any other manner.
-In Fort Augustus there is also a famous castle that has been turned into a beautiful hotel, should you wish to stay there.
+In Fort Augustus, there is also a famous castle that has been turned into a beautiful hotel, should you wish to stay there.
 Fort Augustus is a quaint little town and worth the pretty views of Loch Ness.

 Hotels in Inverness